Worlddatascience/DataScienceCohort/README.md

 Project 2 - Quantamental Analysis Terms part 2

-Project 3 - A Stock Prediction Model using Python and deployment with Flask
+Project 3 - A Stock Prediction Model using Python and deployment with Flask with Documentation